jcs224/oak_sessions/README.md

 ## Usage

-To use Sessions, you need to first add in Session as middleware.
-Once added, you can get and set variables for the session using the **get** and **set** functions on the session variable created.
-Below are examples of adding and using Sessions with various frameworks:
+Here are some examples with various web frameworks:

 ### Oak
 ```ts